This blog was first published in 2020 and updated on December 8, 2021.

 Any number of what-if scenarios can be shown with a few assumption updates.
 What’s more, there are enterprise-class solutions that complement and leverage the power of Excel.
 So, let’s learn some tips to unlock Excel’s power for FP&A and beyond.

 Beyond its financial functions, Excel’s formatting tools make it highly desirable for report presentations and executive dashboards.
-Simple formatting can do wonders to make your spreadsheets really stand out.
+Simple formatting can do wonders to make your spreadsheets stand out.
 And when you use conditional formatting, brilliance is within reach with reduced errors.

 Using the profit and loss (P&L) model below to demonstrate all the tips, let’s look at some formatting guidelines.